29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/Drivetrain-select-edp/ImplementDrivetrain.typ

 #image("./imgs/Braced Drive.jpg", height: 250pt)

 = Step 2: Screwjoints and Friction
 Now that the drive is braced and sturdy, we can attach the wheels and test the friction both for the wheels themselves and when they are attached to the gears in the motors.
 To do this, we used the function on the brain that allows us to see how much power each motor is pulling at any given time.
-Typically, a VEX motor outputs about *0.2W of friction* on its own, meaning this is the target for friction for the entire drivetrain, allowing for peak efficiency and an acceleration curve that can beat anyone on the field.
+Typically, a VEX motor outputs about *0.2W of friction* on its own, meaning this is the target for friction for the entire drivetrain, allowing for peak efficiency and an acceleration curve that can beat anyone else on the field.

 To attach the wheels with minimum friction, we used something called a *screwjoint*, which utilises the fact that a VEX screw is much sturdier and less prone to bending than an axle.
 When working with a geared drivetrain, this is particularly helpful as the motors do not need to power the wheels directly.